-Our medical record audit services include inpatient as well as outpatient assessments which enable you to get an accurate idea of where you stand regarding accuracy and compliance.
+Our medical record audit services assess inpatient which enable you to get an accurate idea of where you stand regarding accuracy and compliance.
 The inpatient Audit Services can also provide valuable information to help you gauge progress and effectiveness of your Clinical Documentation Improvement initiatives.

 In addition to an exit conference, DCBA’s HIM consultant and/or physician consultant present educational information for the staff to enhance coding and clinical knowledge.